Casdoor SSO Auth Bypass (CVE-2026-9090 to 9098): No Patch Yet, Here Is How to Lock It Down Now

 6. Track the official fix and apply it immediately.
 Keep checking the releases page and security advisories, and apply a fixed version or official GHSA promptly once published.

 To an attacker, the heart of login is "a master key that opens every room in the building once you get one."
-Beyond Casdoor, if you want to quickly grasp the flaws hiding in the open-source software you self-host, see also the OSS supply-chain scanner.
+Unauthenticated bypass of identity and front-office systems has been a running theme in 2026: the OTRS helpdesk had a similar no-login intrusion flaw, covered in our CVE-2026-48188 write-up.
+And if you want to quickly grasp the flaws hiding in the open-source software you self-host, see also the OSS supply-chain scanner.
 Organizations running their own SSO platform should take this as a chance to review the range of IdPs they accept and to take stock of their accounts.

 Sources